joshuajerome/Gatling-PPDM/READMORE.md

   - Automate load testing for different PPDM APIs.
   - Configurations are passed as parameters through a CSV file.

 Gatling (and Jmeter) was one of the researched performance testing tools which seemed to address the objectives and deliverables of the project.
-Unable to superficially discern which framework was more effecient, a larger project was divided into two subprojects Gatling PPDM and JMeter PPDM.
+Unable to superficially discern which framework was more effecient, a larger project was divided into two subprojects: Gatling PPDM and JMeter PPDM.
 Checkout [JMeter PPDM](https://github.com/yuxinhuang/jmeter-ppdm-maven) here.

 Upon extensive testing and POCs (proof of concepts), JMeter appeared to be the right option with respect to the project.
-Ultimately the goal was to incorporate an automated testing framework with the team's Jenkins pipeline.
+Ultimately, the goal was to incorporate an automated testing framework with the team's Jenkins pipeline.

 A simple flow diagram of the project: